-Throughout the West during the $19^{\text{th}}$ century we find a lower height of city dwellers.
-The urban penalty was mostly a result of poor public health due to overcrowding and poor water supply, sanitation, etc. With the advance in medical knowledge in the $20^{\text{th}}$ century the penalty turned into an advantage.
+Throughout the West during the 19th century we find a lower height of city dwellers.
+The urban penalty was mostly a result of poor public health due to overcrowding and poor water supply, sanitation, etc. With the advance in medical knowledge in the 20th century the penalty turned into an advantage.
 In contemporary survey data we find urban dwellers taller than their rural counterparts throughout Africa (Menon et al., 2000).

 Fig. 2 - Mean height of women, 10 year-birth-cohorts born ca. 1965.
 See notes below Tab.
 1. N (countries/administrative regions)=33/275.
+The colour version of this figure is available at the JASs website.